isomerpages/customs-test/_about-us/Overview.md

 -   [Divisions and Branches](/about-us/organisation-overview/division-and-structure)
 -   [Rank Structure](/about-us/organisation-overview/rank-structure)

-## Our Vision, Mission and Core Values
+## Our Vision, Mission, Tagline and Core Values

+**Mission**<br>
+We protect revenue and facilitate trade for a thriving Singapore economy.

 **Vision** <br>
-A leading Customs that advances Singapore’s economy.

-**Mission**<br>
-We protect revenue, and make trade easy, fair and secure.
+* A leading customs authority in the world.
+* A partner of MOF in ensuring revenue as a core strength of Singapore’s economy.
+* An enabler for Singapore’s trade and status as a choice global trading hub.
+* A team of committed, competent and innovative professionals.

+**Tagline** <br>
+Ensuring Revenue.
+Enabling Trade.

 **Core Values**